GSA/search-gov-website/developer/index.md

 - [Results API technical documentation](https://open.gsa.gov/api/searchgov-results/)
 - The Results API should be used in parallel with our [Clicks API](https://open.gsa.gov/api/searchgov-clicks/).

+**[Clicks API](https://open.gsa.gov/api/searchgov-clicks/)**  - This API is to use in parallel with the Search Results API.
+It allows sites that display results on their own websites to send click action data into our system for analysis.

-**[Type-ahead API](https://open.gsa.gov/api/searchgov-suggestions/)**  &mdash; This API exposes the type-ahead suggestions that often appear below your search box as searchers enter their search terms.
+**[Typeahead API](https://open.gsa.gov/api/searchgov-suggestions/)**  - This API exposes the typeahead suggestions that often appear below your search box as searchers enter their search terms.
 We recommend, however, that instead of using this API you [use our javascript snippet]({{ site.baseurl }}/admin-center/activate/typeahead-api.html) that will call the API for you.

-**[i14y]({{ site.baseurl }}/developer/i14y.html)** &mdash; This API is still available, but we encourage the use of sitemap-based indexing instead.
+**[i14y]({{ site.baseurl }}/developer/i14y.html)** &mdash; This API is still available, but we strongly encourage the use of sitemap-based indexing instead.
 Read more about our indexing process [here]({{ site.baseurl }}/indexing/indexing-with-searchgov.html).
 The i14y API allows you to send content directly from your content management system (CMS) into Search.gov for real-time indexing.

-**[Clicks API](https://open.gsa.gov/api/searchgov-clicks/)**  &mdash; This API is to use in parallel with the Search Results API.
-It allows sites that display results on their own websites to send click action data into our system for analysis.

-## APIs and Data Feeds for the Public
+## APIs and Data Feeds For the Public

 **[USAJOBS API](https://developer.usajobs.gov)** &mdash; Taps into a list of current job openings in federal agencies.
 The Search.gov Jobs API has been deprecated.